 His first freelance projects included the illustrations for two books which he penned himself, The Grey Pony in 1954 and The Shetland Pony' in 1955.

 It was as a sporting artist that Kenney principally made a living and gained his reputation in the post-war years.
 The hunting landscape of south Leicestershire was an inspiration for his vivid and energetic scenes.
-As a mature artist, he preferred to sketch directly whilst out in the countryside and then transpose those sketches to oils on canvas.
+As a mature artist he preferred to sketch directly whilst out in the countryside and then transpose those sketches to oils on canvas.
 His preferred canvas size was two feet by three feet, but he was also able to adapt with ease to the small scale and constraints of book illustration demanded by Ladybird Books and Thomas the Tank Engine.

-Kenney's animal studies led him to assume the role of mentor to the equestrian artist Neil Cawthorne.
+Kenney's animal studies led him to assume the role of mentor to the influential equestrian artist Neil Cawthorne.
 Cawthorne was born in Leicestershire in 1936, and began painting seriously in the late 1950s.
 Kenney provided guidance to Cawthorne during the first four years of his artistic career.

 The steam engines which Kenney painted were longer, larger and less like the 'toy trains' of Dalby's pictures.
-His human characters became real people: pushing barrows, leaning on shovels, running along station platforms; even smoking and the scenery recalled the airy, relaxed country scenes that featured frequently on 1950s railway posters.
+His human characters became real people: pushing barrows, leaning on shovels, running along station platforms; and the scenery recalled the airy, relaxed country scenes that featured frequently on 1950s railway posters.